Other / mixed grade configuration · Baton Rouge, LA

 What is the racial and ethnic makeup of Lsu Laboratory School?

-The largest demographic group at Lsu Laboratory School is White at 71.5%.
-The school serves a diverse student body in Baton Rouge, LA.
+The largest demographic group at Lsu Laboratory School is White at 71.5% of enrollment, in Baton Rouge, LA.

 What is the Resource Investment Index for Lsu Laboratory School?

-Lsu Laboratory School has a Resource Investment Index of 46/100 (D) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Lsu Laboratory School has a Resource Investment Index of 46/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page